 Catnip toys can add an extra layer of excitement, but remember, they’re not for everyone.
 Last, but certainly not least, never underestimate the power of a simple cardboard box.
 It’s a versatile and engaging toy that won’t break the bank.

 Remember, it’s not about having the most toys, but about having the right ones.
 After all, the goal is to keep your kitten happy, healthy, and engaged.
 So, go ahead, experiment with different toys and see which ones your kitten loves the most.
+You can start with "Catty Wand" an all-natural feathered catnip wand any kitty is guaranteed to love!
 Happy playing!

 🤍10-week-old Ragdoll kitten of Charz Dollz Cattery🤍